Festivals and celebrations (New Zealand)

 New Year observances

-Different cultures celebrate the beginning of a new year at different times in the year.
+Different cultures celebrate the beginning of a new year at different times of the year.
 Revisit the websites below to find out about them.

 Te Ara: The Encyclopedia of New Zealand